 Day 18 Almaty, Kazakhstan - Bishkek, Kyrgyz Republic

-Originally, Bishkek was called Pishpek.
-In 1926 Pishpek became the capital of the Kyrghiz Autonomous Republic.
-In 1936, as the capital of the Kyrghiz Soviet Socialist Republic, Pishpek was renamed Frunze in honour of a major political organizer of the Civil War who was born in Pishpek to a Moldavian family.
-Today Bishkek is a modern city with vast squares, crowded bazaars, impressive administrative centers, and educational institutions.
+In 1926, Pishpek became the capital of the Kyrgyz Autonomous Republic.
+Later, in 1936, it was renamed Frunze in honour of a prominent political organizer of the Civil War who hailed from the city.
+Today, Bishkek stands as a modern metropolis, characterized by its vast squares, bustling bazaars, impressive administrative centers, and thriving educational institutions.

 * This is an easy crossing with a short distance across a bridge.